AlexW00/obsidian-3d-graph/README.md

                 </span>
             </li>
             <li>
-            Enable the plugin by going to <code>Obsidian > settings > community plugins > installed plugins</code> and activating the toggle under "Note Linker" (you may need to re-open Obsidian to see the toggle).
+            Enable the plugin by going to <code>Obsidian > settings > community plugins > installed plugins</code> and activating the toggle under "3D Graph" (you may need to re-open Obsidian to see the toggle).
             </li>
         </ol>
 </details>